Chapter 5. COM Servers

 9};

-provides one
+CComSimpleThreadAllocator provides one

-, which selects the thread on which CAtlAutoThreadModuleT
+method, GetThread, which selects the thread on which CAtlAutoThreadModuleT creates the next object instance.

 You can write your own apartment selection algorithm by creating a

-thread allocator class and specify it as the parameter to CAtlAutoThreadModuleT
+thread allocator class and specify it as the parameter to CAtlAutoThreadModuleT.

 For example, the following code selects the thread (apartment) for the next object instantiation randomly (though it has the downside that I’m using a C runtime library function to get the random number).